 Cash provided by operating activities is net income adjusted for certain non-cash items and changes in certain assets and liabilities.
-The increase in cash provided by operating activities for fiscal year 2023 as compared to fiscal year 2022 was primarily driven by higher net income and was also affected by cash-favorable working capital changes.
+The increase in cash provided by operating activities for fiscal year 2024 as compared to fiscal year 2023 was primarily driven by efficient cash-favorable working capital changes and higher net income.